Apress/data-parallel-CPP/README.md

 # Data Parallel C++ Book Source Samples

+## This branch (sycl121\_original\_publication)

+This sycl121\_original\_publication branch corresponds to the original publication of the book, when SYCL 1.2.1 was the most recent version of the SYCL specification from The Khronos Group.

+Since then, SYCL 2020 was released which incluedes many enhancements and changes relative to SYCL 1.2.1 (the now old version).
+The main branch in this repository now tracks SYCL 2020 to be compatible with recent compilers, and this sycl121\_original\_publication branch maintains the original source in case anybody needs to reference it.

+## Overview

 This repository accompanies [*Data Parallel C++: Mastering DPC++ for Programming of Heterogeneous Systems using C++ and SYCL*](https://www.apress.com/9781484255735) by James Reinders, Ben Ashbaugh, James Brodman, Michael Kinsner, John Pennycook, Xinmin Tian (Apress, 2020).

 [comment]: #cover